Gangadhar-Kuratti/My_Python-course/README.md

 - program to print the combined list of dictionaries
 - program to print the combined list of dictionaries using 'len' function
 - program to understand the dictionary compreesion

+## Completed (Day_21)
+- Practice set 21 ✅

+## Programs
+- program to understand the list comprehension
+- program to understand the dictionary comprehension
+-